tenstorrent/SweRV-ISS/README.md

 # Memory Consistency Checks

-When run in server or interactive modes, Whisper will check the RISCV weak memory ordering rules.
+When run in server or interactive modes, Whisper will check the RISCV weak memory ordering rules (also known as preserved program order rules).
 This feature is enabled by setting the "enable_memory_consitency" to "true" in the configuration file or by using "--mcm" on the command line.
 Whisper expects to be notified about read and write operations and it expects such operations to be associated with time stamps.
 Each memory instruction (load/store/amo) is associated with one or more memory read/write operation.
 A memory operation may occur before/after the corresponding instruction is